pyca/cryptography/docs/hazmat/primitives/aead.rst

         :param nonce: A 12 byte value. **NEVER REUSE A NONCE** with a key.
         :type nonce: :term:`bytes-like`
-        :param bytes data: The data to encrypt.
+        :param data: The data to encrypt.
+        :type data: :term:`bytes-like`
-        :param bytes associated_data: Additional data that should be authenticated with the key, but does not need to be encrypted.
+        :param associated_data: Additional data that should be authenticated with the key, but does not need to be encrypted.
 Can be ``None``.
+        :type associated_data: :term:`bytes-like`
         :returns bytes: The ciphertext bytes with the 16 byte tag appended.
         :raises OverflowError: If ``data`` or ``associated_data`` is larger than 2\ :sup:`31` - 1 bytes.